Home » Province Resources » Alberta Disability Tax Credit Calculation, Eligibility and Application

 How to Determine the Disability Tax Credit Eligibility?

-Determining if you are eligible for the DTC comes down to a few different factors.
+Determining if you are eligible for the DTC comes down to several factors.
 First, you must find out if your condition is within the eligibility criteria.
 Second, you must find out whether your condition is severe enough to qualify.

 To determine if you qualify for the DTC, see if your condition falls under the following criteria: